-Regulations on exploitation are being drafted, and negotiations are ongoing to finalize them.
+At the time of writing, regulations on exploitation are being drafted, and negotiations are ongoing to finalize them.
 Once complete, contractors would be able to apply for a contract for exploitation, provided adequate mineral resources exist and required environmental and technical studies have been completed.
 It is anticipated that contractors, once granted an exploitation contract by the ISA, will operate directly on a region of about 10-15,000 square kilometers over the course of a 20- to 30-year time period, with some portion of the net operational proceeds going to the nation-state that sponsors the contractor and another portion going to the ISA, which in turn will distribute the funds appropriately amongst the international community.